colmap/colmap/doc/tutorial.rst

 the reconstruction process might ungracefully crash.
 Please, refer to the :ref:`FAQ <faq-dense-memory-usage>` for information on how to reduce the memory usage.
-Note that the reconstructed normals of the point cloud cannot be directly visualized in COLMAP, but e.g. using Meshlab and ``Render > Show Normal/Curvature``.
-Similarly, the reconstructed dense surface must be visualized with external software.
+Note that the reconstructed normals of the point cloud cannot be directly visualized in COLMAP, but e.g. in Meshlab by enabling ``Render > Show Normal/Curvature``.
+Similarly, the reconstructed dense surface mesh model must be visualized with external software.

+By default, COLMAP only computes photometrically consistent depth and normal maps as a trade-off between reconstruction quality and speed.
+For highest reconstruction quality, you can compute both photometrically and geometrically consistent depth and normal maps: first, perform stereo processing and disable the ``filter`` option.
+After processing all images (before fusion and meshing), you must re-run stereo processing and enable both the ``filter`` and ``geom_consistency`` options.
+Finally, perform the fusion and meshing steps.

-In addition to the internal dense reconstruction functionality, COLMAP exports to several other dense reconstruction software, such as CMVS/PMVS [furukawa10]_ or CMP-MVS [jancosek11]_.
+In addition to the internal dense reconstruction functionality, COLMAP exports to several other dense reconstruction libraries, such as CMVS/PMVS [furukawa10]_ or CMP-MVS [jancosek11]_.
 Please choose ``Extras > Undistort images`` and select the appropriate format.
 To run PMVS2, execute the following commands::